ARMmbed/mbed-os-5-docs/docs/cont/adding_exporters.md

 ___The `NAME` class variable___

-Each exporter reports the name of the exporter throug the class variable `NAME`.
-This should match the key in the `tools/export/__init__.py` exporter map.
+Each exporter reports the name of the exporter through the class variable `NAME`.
+This matches the key in the `tools/export/__init__.py` exporter map.

 ___The `build` method___

 A plugin that would like to be tested by CI may implement the `build` method.

 This method runs after `generate` on an object that inherits from `Exporter`.
 It is responsible for invoking the build tools that the IDE or toolchain needs when a user instructs it to compile.
-It must return `0` on success, or `-1` on failure.
+It must return `0` on success or `-1` on failure.

 ## Implementing an example plugin